 Again, there is good biological plausibility that supports this conclusion.
 Human epidemiologic studies address this finding, and many are large, well done, and present reasonable strong associations for the finding.
 Also, several studies of NDMA exposure support an association with bladder cancer.218

-In response to Dr. Neugut's review and opinion, Defendants pursue an "unreliable methodology" analysis, which they begin with the suggestion that Dr. Neugut applies a lower standard of proof in litigation than in his professional work.219 Defendants do not make clear if they mean to say that Dr. Neugut's opinion
+In response to Dr. Neugut's review and opinion, Defendants pursue an work.219 Defendants do not make clear if they mean to say that Dr. Neugut's opinion